 14. Take advantage of pixels.

-Pixels have been around the advertising world for a while, but Facebook made things about 100x easier last year by introducing the Facebook Pixel.
+Pixels have been around the advertising world for a while, but Facebook made things about 100x easier by introducing the Facebook Pixel.
 Instead of requiring multiple pixels for multiple purposes (conversion tracking, retargeting, etc.) one pixel now does the work of many.
-Here’s a good primer from Shopify on how to make the most of the new Facebook pixel.
+Here’s a good primer from Shopify on how to make the most of a Facebook pixel.

 15. Think about marketplaces.